 Protect your windshield from pricey repairs this winter with these tips!

-Ideally, you'd be able to bundle up inside and wait for the ice to thaw, but sometimes you don't have that luxury.
-Sometimes you have to brave the cold, and that means you'll need to liberate your car from its icy prison.
+In a perfect world, you could stay cozy indoors and wait for the ice to melt away.
+But sometimes, you don’t have that option—you must face the cold, and that means freeing your car from its icy grip.

 How to keep your windshield from freezing over during the winter